 Click here (PDF) to read further comments on the report from Eurelectric, MEPs, and campaigners in Spain, Finland and Romania.

-Sandbag is an independent, not-for-profit climate & energy think tank.
+This report was published by Ember (formerly Sandbag), an independent, not-for-profit climate & energy think tank.
 We receive funding from the European Climate Foundation, the Esmee Fairbairn Foundation, and many others.
+See more About us.